Water Resource Management

 Water Reclamation System - Recycling and Reuse of Process Water

 In 2021, the Taiwan plants installed recycling systems where process water is recycled for reuse through ultrafiltration (UF) and reverse osmosis (RO) processes.
-In 2022, we adopted membrane bioreactors (MBR) devices to replace the UF system.
+In 2022, we adopted membrane bioreactors (MBR), Membrane Chemical Reactor (MCR) devices to replace the UF system.
 The enlarged membrane pore size increased fluxes and improved the fouling issue, enhancing the efficiency of the water recycling system.
 At the same time, the switch reduced the frequency of backflushing and chemical cleaning and consequently the consumption of recycled water.
 Additionally, the less frequent replacement of filter bags led to waste reductions.
-In 2022, the combination of MBR and RO processes increased the average daily volume of recycled water to the industrial tanks by 80 metric tons, improving the water recycling rate by 5.1% compared to 2021.
-In 2023, the combination of MBR and RO processes increased the average daily volume of recycled water to the industrial tanks by 170 metric tons, raising the water recycling rate by 12.9% compared to 2022.
-We plan to install a second MBR system with approximately 8.538 million TWD in 2024, which is expected to add an additional 100 metric tons of recycled water per day.

 Pure Water Recycling System - Recycling and Reuse of Pure Water

 The Taiwan plants expanded their process water recycling system in 2021 by adding a pure water recovery system.
 The concentrated water produced by the RO pure water system is further treated through a secondary reverse osmosis (RRO) for reuse in the manufacturing process.
 Due to the 2B3T pretreatment design of the RO pure water system, the quality of the concentrated water from the secondary RRO system is even better than tap water, enabling its recycling and reuse in the industrial water pool.
-In 2023, the total amount of recycled pure water used in the manufacturing processes at the Taiwan plants reached 66,871 tons, accounting for 13.8% of the total water consumption, which is similar to the 66,767 tons recycled in 2022.
+In 2024, the total volume of ultrapure water recovered from processes at the Taiwan plants reached 85,129 metric tons, accounting for 14.7% of total water usage — a 27% increase compared to 2023.

 Water-saving Design of Machinery and Equipment